California State Polytechnic University

 - 1.4.1 Staff

 - For the purpose of these regulations, "Staff" includes all faculty, administrative and professional employees, temporary employees, other support personnel employed by the university, and the personnel of other entities located on campus.
 Student and graduate assistants are not considered staff members as they are primarily on campus for purposes related to their educational goals.
 Staff may purchase staff parking permits for their own use, which authorizes parking in staff lots, spaces, staff loading zones, and general parking spaces.
-Staff are not allowed in "Orange" lots before 5:00 p.m.
+Staff may park in any "Orange" lot space.

 - 1.4.2 Commuter Students